zulip/zulip/docs/production/security-model.md

 * Zulip requires CSRF tokens in all interactions with the web API to prevent CSRF attacks.

-* The preferred way to login to Zulip is using an SSO solution like Google Auth, LDAP, or similar, but Zulip also supports password authentication.
+* The preferred way to log in to Zulip is using an SSO solution like Google Auth, LDAP, or similar, but Zulip also supports password authentication.
 See
   [the authentication methods documentation](../production/authentication-methods.md)